-Here is the step by step guide
+Here is the step-by-step guide

 - Open Outlook >> Click Home Tab

-- Click the Create New in the Quick Steps box on the ‘Quick steps’ junction.
+- Click the Create New in the Quick Steps box on the ‘Quick Steps‘ junction.

 Edit quick steps popup appears.
 Initially name your quickstep and enter the name in the name section, secondly Choose an Action box, and select the New Message in the Respond section from the drop-down list.

-Auto-populate Date in outlook subject line
+Auto-populate Date in Outlook subject line

-To do so here is the step by step tutorial ~
+To do so here is the step-by-step tutorial ~

-The majority of Outlook users enter the date, time, or both manually in the subject line, which is hectic to enter every time.
+Most Outlook users enter the date, time, or both manually in the subject line, which is hectic to enter every time.